aronyoddity/OrbOfTheTidesMod/README.md

 ## Overview

-The **Orb of the Tides** mod for *Stardew Valley* introduces a mystical orb that enables teleportation.
-This tool allows players to set and warp to specific locations in the game world with a unique visual effect.
+The **Orb of the Tides** mod adds a mystical orb to Stardew Valley that allows for convenient teleportation.
+This item can be used to set a teleportation point and warp the player to that location.

+**Note:** The Orb of the Tides mod is an upcoming item and will be available as a treasure chest item deep within the sea cavern in the Cape Stardew mod.

 ## Features

-- **Teleportation**: Use the orb to set a teleportation point and warp to that location.
+- **Teleportation:** Set a teleportation point and warp to it with the orb.
-- **Reset Functionality**: Reset the teleportation location by going to bed.
-- **Dialogue Box**: Prompt players with a dialogue box to confirm teleportation with options 'Yes' or 'No'.
+- **Transparent Orb Effect:** The orb envelops the player with a visual effect during teleportation.
+- **Portal Indicator:** A visual indicator (portal.png) shows the teleportation point in the game world.

+## Known Issues

+- **Reset Key Not Working:** The G key for resetting the teleport location is not functioning as expected.

 ## Installation

-1. Download the latest release.
+1. Download the mod files.
-2. Extract the contents to your `Mods` folder.
+2. Place them in your Stardew Valley `Mods` folder.
-3. Ensure you have Content Patcher installed as it is a requirement.
+3. Start Stardew Valley and enjoy the new features!

 ## Usage

-1. Spawn the **Orb of the Tides**.
-2. Press the right mouse button to set a teleportation point.
+- **Set Teleport Point:** Use the orb to set a teleportation point.
-3. Use the orb to warp to the set location.
+- **Teleport:** Use the orb to warp to the set teleportation point.

-## Known Issues

-- The key for resetting the teleport location is currently not working.
+- **Reset Point:** The point can be reset by pressing the G key, going to bed, saving, or starting a new day.

-## Changelog
+## Credits

-### v1.0.0

-- Added teleportation functionality
-- Implemented dialogue box for teleportation confirmation.
-- Fixed minor bugs related to teleportation mechanics.
+- Mod Author: dreamygloom
+- Special thanks to the Stardew Valley modding community for feedback and support.

-## Contributing
+## Contact

-If you have suggestions, please open an issue or submit a pull request.
-Contributions are welcome!
+For issues or suggestions, please open an issue on this repository.

-## License

-This mod is licensed under the MIT License.
+---

+Enjoy using the Orb of the Tides in your Stardew Valley adventures!